 Lawrence Livermore also produces similar graphics for energy and water, and in another post, we provide a little background on Sankey diagrams, which are great tools for visualizing how commodities flow through systems.

-Download notes: carbon flow diagrams (2.36 MB pdf)
+- Download notes: carbon flow diagrams (3878 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.